 Zakat means to purify.

-Muslims donate a mandatory 2.5% of their assets annually as zakat.
-However, in addition, Allah encourages us to give additional amounts as "sadaqah", or voluntary charity, which can be any amount, to anyone in need.
+Muslims donate a mandatory 2.5% of their assets annually as Zakat.
+In addition, Allah strongly encourages Muslims to give additional amounts as "sadaqah", or voluntary charity, which can be any amount, to anyone in need.

-Please help ZACAH with your zakat, sadaqah and your time.
+Please help ZACAH with your Zakat, Sadaqah and your time.
 Everything you give matters.
-Donate to ZACAH.